ivangoncharuk/DrawnToMagic/README.md

 # Drawn To Magic

+`I am Ivan Goncharuk, a junior studying computer science at Towson University, and I have been working on this project for a few weeks.
+Most of the ideas mentioned are still in the beginning stages.`

 # Description

-Drawn to Magic is an open-world RPG that allows you to interact with the world through gestures.
-The game's primary focus is create a fun environment where you can play the game for hours exploring the world.
+**"Drawn to Magic"** is an open-world RPG that uses a **gesture-based spellcasting system**.
+Players can spend countless hours exploring the game's world, encountering a diverse set of characters, and influencing their behavior and attitude.

-Interact with a diverse cast of characters ranging from friendly allies to hostile enemies and influence their behavior and attitude towards you.
-The unique gesture-based spellcasting system requires skill and timing [(#1)](/../../issues/1), adding an extra layer of excitement and challenge to the gameplay.
-Discover and collect a wide range of items, from weapons and armor to potions and scrolls, and use them to enhance your performance and appearance.

-Embark on quests, sell items, or perform services for others to earn money and unlock new perks and upgrades as you level up your character.
-Additionally, you can build your own home or base where you can store your belongings, craft items, and rest.
+The unique gesture-based spellcasting system uses symbols inspired by nordic runes.
+By drawing these, players can cast spells, creating an engaging experience that requires precise skill and timing.
+The system is designed with the Dynamic Time Warping (DTW) algorithm, which allows for flexibility in how symbols are drawn while still accurately recognizing the intended spell.

+The spellcasting system consists of four layers of complexity, providing a skill ceiling for players to master as they progress through the game:

+- Basic Elements: Four elemental forces, each represented by a different rune.
+- Spell Types: Players can combine basic elements with spell types to create more powerful spells.
+- Modifiers: Enhance the spell's effects or add additional properties by connecting a modifier rune to the previous two runes.
+- Status Effects: Create additional strategic options during duels by adding status effects to spells.

+To balance the game for player duels, each element has a strength and weakness against the others, encouraging players to strategize and adapt to their opponents' choices.

+The system's simplicity ensures that players can learn the basics quickly, while the wide range of spell combinations provides depth and complexity for advanced players.
+Duels will be exciting and unpredictable, as players must anticipate and adapt to their opponents' strategies.

+As I continue to develop this game, I plan to expand the spellcasting system with additional elements, status effects, and more strategic options.
+The complexity and depth of the system will continue to grow, allowing players to develop advanced strategies and tactics during duels.

 ------------------------------------------------------------------------